Toni Collette: Music career

-Humanitarian work
+Philanthropy

 Collette supports various charities including Doctors Without Borders, Amnesty International and Feeding America.
 She expressed her support for PETA and, in July 2005, wrote a letter to then Australian Prime Minister John Howard, asking him to ban the practice of mulesing and the live export of sheep.
 Later that month, after speaking to sheep farmers, she reneged on supporting PETA's campaign against mulesing: "The issue is not as black and white as was previously presented to me.
-I was given to understand that there were 'effective and humane alternatives to prevent fly strike' and they are 'currently available.'
+I was given to understand that there were 'effective and humane alternatives to prevent fly strike' and they are 'currently available'.
 I am now aware that there are no simple alternatives available to farmers at this time."

 In 2009, the actor auctioned off T-shirts of her own design to raise money for various charities.
 Collette along with Drew Barrymore and Catherine Hardwicke, who all worked together on Miss You Already, wore pink ribbons to support Breast Cancer Awareness Month in October 2014.
 She has raised money for OzHarvest, an organisation which collects excess food from Australian restaurants and redistributes it to the homeless.
 She sold some of her personal items for an auction to raise money for the charity Cure Our Kids, which is dedicated to raising money for the oncology unit at The Children's Hospital at Westmead.

 In 2010, she was part of the host committee to hold the third annual Go Go Gala which will benefit the GO Campaign which seeks to help orphans and vulnerable children throughout the world.
 She took part in the promotion of the documentary The Lazarus Effect (2010), being featured in a small clip which sought to raise awareness of the positive impact of free antiretroviral drug therapy for those living with HIV in Africa.
 In 2012, Collette has contributed an exclusive blog on the fight against hunger and a call to action for Giving Tuesday and the holiday season to the Huffington Post.

 In 2014, she was appointed as a global ambassador for Concern Worldwide.
 She made her first field visit with Concern to Haiti where she met families who, together with Concern, are working to break the cycle of extreme poverty.
 She had previously raised money for Concern's global campaign to fight hunger and malnutrition.
 She has taken part in multiple Public Service Announcements by Concern requesting the viewers to donate to Concern's various campaigns.
 In 2017, she attended the 25th Annual Elton John AIDS Foundation Academy Award Party which seeks to raise money to support innovative HIV prevention, education programs and direct care and support services to people living with HIV.
 She has expressed her support for the Me Too movement.